Career and Technical Education Pathways

 Business Law

 Business Law is geared toward learning to live in our legal environment.
 This course will also benefit students considering careers in business, law, or management.
 Topics included in this class: legal liability, rights, the judicial system, careers in law, contracts, warranties, consumer protection, landlord-tenant relations, personal injuries, and criminal procedure.
+Students may have the opportunity to participate in a mock trial competition.

 IB Business and Management SL